Report bear and other wildlife encounters to the BC Conservation Officer Service (COS) RAPP line at 1.877.952.7277

 WildSafeBC is designed, owned and delivered by the British Columbia Conservation Foundation as a partnership between local funding bodies (such as municipalities and regional districts) and the Province of BC.

 For several years, the Northern Rockies has partnered with WildSafeBC to host a WildSafeBC Program Community Coordinator from May to September.
-In addition to educational presentations and events in the community, the community coordinator is assisting the NRRM as we work to achieve Bear Smart Community status.
-The Bear Smart Community Program details the steps and procedures by which communities can reduce the frequency and intensity of human-bear conflicts.
-The process involves a shift from the reactive management of “problem” bears to the proactive management of the attractants that draw bears into the communities.
-This management plan includes components on monitoring human-bear conflicts, education, managing waste, implementing and enforcing bylaws, managing green space, and community planning.
+In addition to educational presentations and events in the community, the Community Coordinator is assisting the NRRM as we work to achieve Bear Smart Community status.

 Check out the WildSafeBC Northern Rockies Facebook page for fun and informative events happening locally!